 - Room temperature.
 The most popular way to serve these bars is at room temperature.
-If you are storing these bars in the refrigerator, set them out for about 30 minutes to come to room temperature.
+If you store these bars in the refrigerator, set them out for about 30 minutes to come to room temperature.

 - Cold.
 These bars are also delicious cold.
-If you prefer a firm texture, this is the way to serve them.
+If you prefer a firm texture, this is how to serve them.

 - Warm.
-Warm these bars in the microwave for about 10 seconds and serve with a scoop of homemade vanilla ice cream.
+Warm these bars in the microwave for 10 seconds and serve with a scoop of vanilla ice cream.